slamice/wri/hipsters/chapter05.md

 Michel shrugged "The joke is on them honestly.
 We've already all been through years of signing up and just staying at home after a few weeks."

-Lunch as always almost over.
+Lunch is always almost over.